filecoin-project/lotus/chain/consensus/mir/README.md

 in Lotus.

 ## Requirements
-Eudico and [Mir](https://github.com/filecoin-project/mir) requirements must be satisfied.
+Lotus and [Mir](https://github.com/filecoin-project/mir) requirements must be satisfied.
-The most important one is Go1.17+.
+The most important one is Go1.18+, with that you are probably able to figure out the rest yourself.

 ## Install
 To use Mir in lotus, you need to compile the code with `make buildernet`.
 This will output